TimKoenders/SocSwitching/README.md

 ## Citation

 If you use this repository, please cite the associated paper.
-A formal citation file can be added once the paper metadata are final.

-## License

-No license is currently declared.
-Until a license is added, all rights are reserved by the author.
-This repository does not grant permission to redistribute third-party data.